openmichigan/OERbit/sites/all/modules/revisioning/README.txt

 INSTALLATION
 ============
-0. Install the Module Grants module as per its README instructions (includes Module Grants Monitor).
+0. Install the Module Grants module.
+This is a package containing 4 modules.
+   Although highly recommended the main module in this package is not required, but the Node Tools submodule is.
+Module Grants Monitor is also recommended, although Revisioning features similar functionality through a canned view (for which, you'll naturally have to install Views).
-   Optionally install the Diff module if you want to compare revisions and highlight the differences.
+1. Optionally install the Diff module if you want to compare revisions and highlight the differences.
-1. Place the "revisioning" folder in your "sites/all/modules" directory.
+2. Place the "revisioning" folder in your "sites/all/modules" directory.
-2. Enable the module under Administer >> Site building >> Modules.
+   Enable Revisioning under Administer >> Site building >> Modules.

 CONFIGURATION
 =============